rocwg/note-kotlin/docs/tool-kotlin/05-Programming-with-lambdas.md

 1. Lambdas allow you to pass chunks of code as arguments to functions, so you can easily extract common code structures.
 2. Kotlin lets you pass lambdas to functions outside of parentheses to make your code clean and concise.
-3. If a lambda only takes a single parameter, you can refer to it with its implicit name it.
+3. If a lambda only takes a single parameter, you can refer to it with its implicit name `it`.
 This saves you the effort of explicitly naming the only lambda parameter in short and simple lambdas.
 4. Lambdas can capture external variables.
 That means you can, for example, use your lambdas to access and modify variables in the function containing the call to the lambda.
-5. You can create references to methods, constructors, and properties by prefixing the name of the function with ::.
+5. You can create references to methods, constructors, and properties by prefixing the name of the function with `::`.
 You can pass such references to functions instead of lambdas as a shorthand.
 6. To implement interfaces with a single abstract method (also known as SAM interfaces), you can simply pass lambdas instead of having to create an object implementing the interface explicitly.
 7. Lambdas with receivers are lambdas that allow you to directly call methods on a special receiver object.
 Because the body of these lambdas is executed in a different context than the surrounding code, they can help with structuring your code.
-8. The with standard library function allows you to call multiple methods on the same object without repeating the reference to the object. apply lets you construct and initialize any object using a builder-style API. also lets you perform additional actions with an object.
+8. The `with` standard library function allows you to call multiple methods on the same object without repeating the reference to the object. `apply` lets you construct and initialize any object using a builder-style API. `also` lets you perform additional actions with an object.